-Students arrive at school between 7:45 am and 8:12 am each morning.
+Students arrive at school between 7:30 am and 8:00 am each morning.
 Cost-free bus transportation is available from most of the school districts YSWPCS serves, and many of our families take advantage of this service.
 Parents and guardians may also bring a child to school rather than use district transportation.

 Students dropped off will enter through the Multipurpose Room door at the rear of the building.
 Parents/guardians should observe all traffic signs and patterns.
 A vehicle drop off line will be in place for Student Dropoff around the playground area.
 Upon arrival, please join the line and wait until a staff member signals your child to exit the vehicle.
-Students will then enter the building and report directly to the cafeteria for breakfast or their homeroom.
+Students will then enter the building and report directly to the cafeteria if it is before 8:00 am.
+Students will have the option to eat breakfast each morning.
+Breakfast will be served from 7:30-7:55 am.
+For safety reasons, students may not be dropped off before 7:30 am.
 Parents and guardians are NOT PERMITTED to park on the premises and must remain in their vehicles.
-When YSWPCS is operating in Hybrid Learning, students will receive breakfast in their homerooms.

-Scholars arriving after 8:12am must be escorted to the front office door where the student will be allowed into the building.
+Scholars arriving after 8:00am must be escorted to the front office door where the student will be allowed into the building.
 At that time, the parent or guardian will receive an official Tardy Notice.
-When YSWPCS is operating in Hybrid Learning, students who receive more than 3 Tardy Notices, will be enrolled in the Online Learning for the remainder of the trimester.